 - Right Livelihood – job/purpose/service-to-others.
 Certain types of work were discouraged by the Buddha such as those dealing in weapons, and those harmful to animal or human life.

 - Right Effort – right attitude.
 Akin to the strings of a musical instrument, the amount of effort should not be too tense or too impatient, nor too slack or too laid back.
-In order to produce Right Effort, clear and honest thoughts should be welcomed; feelings of jealousy and anger left behind.
+In order to produce Right Effort, clear and honest thoughts should be welcomed.

 - Right Mindfulness – All forms of Buddhist meditation help to develop mindfulness; Buddhists train themselves to stay alert to the present experience.
 They observe their thoughts then release them without judgement.